-Surely, in your city, you have seen some foreigner doing things you would never do: eating in a too touristic restaurant, paying to see something that is not worth it, paying a lot to buy a product that is not traditional from the region, or choosing the worst time to visit a site.
+Surely, in your city, you have seen some foreigner doing things you would never do: eating in a overly touristy restaurant, paying to see something that is not worth it, paying a lot to buy a product that is not traditional to the region, or choosing the worst time to visit a site.
 If you are smart in your city, why not be smart when you travel?
-Talk to locals, ask the receptionists at your hostel, use your mobile applications to meet local people and ask them questions!
+Talk to locals, ask the receptionists at your hostel, and use your cell phone apps to meet local people and ask them questions!
 You will feel that you are living an authentic experience, that you have insider information, and you might be lucky enough to end up in a secret or little-known place, and that is much better than being a tourist!

 4) Not requesting the tax refund of your purchases

-Many people find a good opportunity to buy fashion or technological gadgets when they are abroad.
-But did you know that you can request the return of taxes on physical goods purchased during a trip?
+Many people find good opportunities to buy fashion or technological gadgets when they are abroad.
+But did you know that you can request a tax refund on physical goods purchased during a trip?
 You should check the conditions of the country you visit on an official website, as these vary from one place to another.
-In Spain, for example, applies to purchases from €90.15.
+In Spain, for example, this applies to purchases from €90.15.

 To benefit, you have to buy at “Tax-free” or “Tax Refund” stores (they usually have a sticker or sign on the outside).
 Then, you must request an invoice and the tax refund check (could be in the same cash register or at a designated counter).
 Once at the airport, ask for the tax return office where they will stamp the check.
 You can collect the money later at a change office!

 5) Not thinking about the standard of living of the country